-Dose calculation based on body surface area of child
+Based on body surface area

-Ondansetron should be administered immediately before chemotherapy as a single intravenous dose of 5 mg/m, the intravenous dose must not exceed 8 mg.
+Ondansetron should be administered immediately before chemotherapy as a single intravenous dose of 5 mg/m.
+The intravenous dose must not exceed 8 mg.
 Oral dosing can commence 12 hours later and may be continued for up to 5 days (see table 1).
-The total daily dose of ondansetron (given as divided doses) must not exceed the adult dose of 32 mg.
+The total daily dose of ondansetron (given as divided doses) must not exceed 32 mg.